 - What the digital economy means for the function of marketing.

-- What market segmentation is and why market segmentation matters.
+- Also what market segmentation is as well as why market segmentation matters.

-- The link between business strategy and marketing.
+- The link between business strategy as well as marketing.

-- The process of segmentation, targeting and positioning.
+- The process of segmentation, targeting as well as positioning.

 - Ethical issues in market segmentation.

-- The explosion of information and data in the digital age.
+- The explosion of information as well as data in the digital age.